Talking about weight and weight loss in the workplace can be a tricky topic.

 Most workplace health programs carry on quite successfully without ever directly mentioning weight or obesity.
 Yet the fact remains that employees who are obese have higher risks of chronic disease and higher levels of absenteeism.

-We certainly don’t want to go down the path of many US organisations, who enforce regular weight checks and medical tests.
+We certainly don’t want to go down the path of many US organisations, who enforce regular weight checks, health tests and medial tests.

 However, many employees would appreciate the opportunity to lose weight while at work – so long as it’s an opportunity that they can choose to take, or not take as the case may be.